heartace/docs/fir/fir-iOS.md

-# Using fir to install iOS app
+# Using fir to install internal iOS app

 This mansual will describe how to install internal build of iOS app on your device.

 ## What is fir?

-[fir](http://fir.im/) is a web service for in-house app distribution.
+[fir](http://fir.im/) is a web service for in-house mobile app distribution.
 We'll use it to download and install the testing build internally.

 ## What is UDID?

 `UDID` is short for **U**nique **D**evice **ID**entifier of an iPhone or iPad.
 To install the app which is not released to App Store on your device, you have to provide `UDID` to developers first.

-After you provide the `UDID`, developers have to embed it to the app, recompile and then upload a new one for installing.
+After you provide the `UDID`, developers have to embed it to the app, recompile and then upload a new one for installation.

-Without corresponding `UDID` embedded, a device has no permission to install that app.
+Without corresponding `UDID` embedded, a device has no permission to install such app.

 ## Install profile and get UDID

+Please follow the steps below to find out `UDID` of your device.
+The screenshot are captured on English version of fir, under iOS 9.
+The details may be slightly varied on your device.

 **Step 1**: Open [http://fir.im/udid](http://fir.im/udid) in `Safari` app on your `iPhone`.
 If you haven't used it before, the page may look like this: